 and has done field work throughout the U.S. and in Belize.

-Karen Etter Hale, executive secretary of
+Karen Etter Hale,

 retired professor from the University of